Torry: Land use and economy

 Torry remains famous for its fishing community and still has a number of fishing businesses operating close to the Dee as well as the Fisheries Research Laboratory in Victoria Road.

 Torry has traditionally been seen as an area of low-cost housing.
-This has attracted students and more recently economic migrants from Eastern Europe and particularly Poland.
+This has attracted students and more recently migrants from Central and Eastern Europe, particularly Poland.
 In June 2006, a Polish shop opened on Victoria Road to cater for the influx of new workers and their families to the Aberdeen area.

 The median property sale in 2004 was £34,000 compared to £91,000 in the Aberdeen City area.

 Unemployment in Torry is estimated at around 3 percent which is high for the city.
 Torry is a neighbourhood highlighted as a priority area for Aberdeen’s Community Regeneration Strategy.
 The population of Torry in 2011 was 10,465.

-The 18-hole Balnagask golf course offers panoramic city views from the east side of Torry, as well as a good vantage point for viewing the dolphins which frequently visit the harbour mouth area.
+The 18-hole Balnagask golf course offers panoramic city views from the east side of Torry, as well as a vantage point for viewing the dolphins which frequently visit the harbour mouth area.

 Bridges

 Today, Torry is connected to the north bank of the Dee and the centre of Aberdeen by three bridges.

 Leading most directly to the centre of Torry, the Queen Victoria Bridge was completed in 1887, following a ferry disaster in 1876 which claimed the lives of 32 people returning from a visit to the Bay of Nigg.
 The bridge also has facilities for carrying water and gas services across the river.

 To the west of the Victoria Bridge lie the Queen Elizabeth Bridge of 1983, and the narrow Wellington Suspension Bridge.
 The suspension bridge was designed by Captain Samuel Brown and opened in 1831, replacing the Craiglug ferry.
-Refurbished in 1930, the Category A listed building was closed to vehicular traffic in 1984 and to pedestrians in March 2002.
+Refurbished in 1930, the category A listed building was closed to vehicular traffic in 1984 and to pedestrians in March 2002.
 Aberdeen City Council engineers have strengthened the bridge, and have reopened it as a public footbridge.